Get perfectly grilled salmon every single time with this easy and fool-proof step-by-step tutorial on How to Grill Salmon!

 The best way to make grilled salmon is at a higher heat.
 This will cook it quickly, which helps prevent it from drying out.
 We suggest heating your grill to 450ºF to 475ºF.

-While you’re grilling up your salmon, consider making any of the following sides that pair perfectly with salmon!
+While you’re grilling salmon, consider making any of the following side dishes that pair perfectly with salmon!

 - Spicy Grapefruit Margarita

 - Honey Greyhound Cocktail